 Children are naturally attached to their parents and families.
-Experiencing a new environment with new people caring for them, children may experience separation anxiety, tears or even have tantrums.
-At this time our patience and loving care will help to ease the transition.
+When they experience a new environment with new people caring for them, they may experience separation anxiety, tears, or even tantrums.
+Our patience and loving care will help to ease the transition at this time.

 During drop-off, this anxiety can be heightened.
 One of the most important aspects that will support your child through this transition is your confidence in the teacher, the environment, and the school.
-It is important for your child that you can pass the child to the teacher in trust, and with the knowledge that you will be contacted if the child is not coping well.
-The tears will eventually subside over a period and the child will realign themselves with their new surroundings.
+Your child needs to pass the child to the teacher in trust and with the knowledge that you will be contacted if the child is not coping well.
+The tears will eventually subside over time, and the child will realign themselves with their new surroundings.
 As teachers, we practice gentleness using songs and surround them with loving warmth to reassure them until the unrest passes.

 For parents, the child's separation anxiety may look and feel traumatic.
-We assure you that when you are confident, your child will be confident and that this time of transition will ease gradually as your child builds resilience and adaptability.
+We assure you that when you are confident, your child will be confident, and this transition will ease gradually as your child builds resilience and adaptability.
 The care we provide to the children is grounded in love and respect for what your child is experiencing.

-Parents are to drop off the children at the outdoor entrance to the Preschool playground
+Parents are to drop off and pick up children at the outdoor entrance of the preschool playground.